 It should come as no surprise that a country that willingly eats rotten shark meat celebrates the sea!
 Iceland’s Festival of the Sea happens in June, and it honors the country’s long tradition of seafaring.

-You gotta know with the number of festivals we have listed already that Iceland has another one to celebrate Vikings!
-The International Viking Festival is another days-long holiday event that pays tribute to Iceland’s fierce Viking history.
+Another unique Iceland festival is the International Viking Festival.
+It is a days-long holiday event that pays tribute to Iceland’s fierce Viking history.

 Iceland in July